 WHAT WAS THE BOARD'S TASK?

-1. Divide the state into 40 House districts that each had as close as possible 17,755 people, based on the 2010 Census data.
+1. Divide the state into 40 House districts with each as close as possible to 17,755 people, based on the 2010 Census data.
 As soon as the Census data was released in March 2011, they began drawing.

 WHAT RULES DID THEY HAVE TO FOLLOW TO DO THIS?

 1. The US Constitution requires one person, one vote.
 Thus as mentioned above, each district had to have as close as possible 17, 755 people (the 2010 Census population for Alaska divided by forty districts).
 The deviation between the biggest and smallest district could not be over ten percent.
 (That means any range from -2% to +8% or -5% to +5%, etc. between the smallest and largest districts.)
 Generally though, the expectation is that the deviations should be smaller than 10%, particularly in the cities where it should be no more than 2% or so, because it’s easier to do this where the population density is greater.